On this page

 Migrate From Adobe

-Amplitude offers a set of features, customization options, and scalability that provides a solid foundation for data-driven decision making.
+Amplitude offers features, customization options, and scalability for data-driven decision making.
 This guide explains the process, best practices, and key factors to consider as you transition your product analytics stack.

-This guide provides insights into the following, as you plan your migration:
+This guide provides insights into the following areas as you plan your migration:

 Data continuity and accuracy